ngUpgraders/ng-forward/API.md

                 // Since debugElements are just jqlite elements, you can use jqlite methods too
                 // BUT BE CAREFUL!!
 You are probably going to make it harder to migrate later!! let myComponent = fixture.debugElement.find('my-component').componentInstance;

+                done(); // be sure to tell the test that you are done.
             });
     });
 })